sukykaur/AzureGDPR/IaaSWebAppOverview.md

 ### Business Continuity

-**High Availability**: Server workloads are grouped in an [Availability Set](https://docs.microsoft.com/azure/virtual-machines/virtual-machines-windows-manage-availability?toc=%2fazure%2fvirtual-machines%2fwindows%2ftoc.json) to help ensure high availability of virtual machines in Azure.
+**High Availability**: The solution deploys all virtual machines in an [Availability Set](https://docs.microsoft.com/azure/virtual-machines/windows/tutorial-availability-sets).
+Availability sets ensure that the virtual machines are distributed across multiple isolated hardware clusters to improve availability.
 At least one virtual machine is available during a planned or unplanned maintenance event, meeting the 99.95% Azure SLA.

 **Recovery Services Vault**: The [Recovery Services Vault](https://docs.microsoft.com/azure/backup/backup-azure-recovery-services-vault-overview) houses backup data and protects all configurations of Azure Virtual Machines in this architecture.
 With a Recovery Services Vault, customers can restore files and folders from an IaaS VM without restoring the entire VM, enabling faster restore times.

-**Database Tier**: The solution deploys database tier virtual machines in an Availability Set as an [AlwaysOn availability group](https://docs.microsoft.com/azure/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-availability-group-overview).
-The Always On availability group feature provides for high-availability and disaster-recovery capabilities.

 **Cloud Witness**: [Cloud Witness](https://docs.microsoft.com/en-us/windows-server/failover-clustering/whats-new-in-failover-clustering#BKMK_CloudWitness) is a new type of Failover Cluster quorum witness in Windows Server 2016 that leverages Azure as the arbitration point.
 The Cloud Witness, like any other quorum witness, gets a vote and can participate in the quorum calculations, but it uses the standard publicly available Azure Blob Storage which eliminates the extra maintenance overhead of VMs hosted in a public cloud.